R4cc/Feedster/README.md

 ```

 ### Docker Compose Example
-In the below docker-compose.yml example, the application will be accessible at http://localhost:30080 on the host and the files would be stored in a ./rss-files directory relative to the docker-compose.yml file.
-In this example, feeds would be configured in a ./rss-files/feeds.txt file.
+In the below docker-compose.yml example, the application will be accessible at http://localhost:30080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
 ```
 version: '3.4'
 services: